riyasingh006/brewai-ai-platform/README.md

 ❤️ Preference-aware experiences

-Example:

-👤 Customer:
+Example

-"I want something cold and not too sweet."
+Customer:> I want something cold and not too sweet.

-🤖 BrewAI:
-"Here are some refreshing options that match your preference..."
+BrewAI:> Here are some refreshing options that match your preference...

-🏗️ Architecture
+🏗️ System Architecture

                          ☕ BREWAI
                             │